jpgill86/neurotic/README.rst

 **neurotic** is an app that allows you to easily review and annotate your electrophysiology data and simultaneously captured video.
 It is an easy way to load your Neo_-compatible data into ephyviewer_ without doing any programming.
+Share a single metadata file with your colleagues and they too will quickly be looking at the same datasets!

 To use the app, first organize your datasets in a YAML file like this (see `Configuring Metadata`_):